English Indian Chicken Malai Curry (100 G)

 Mindful Eating

-Eat slowly and savor each bite to give your body time to process the food and prevent overeating.
+Eat slowly and mindfully to give your body time to process and respond to the food, potentially reducing a sharp glucose spike.

 Discover